 Closed, 1st and 6th January, from 14th January to 31st May, 11th October, 1st November and 6th, 24th, 25th and 31st December.

 Tuesdays to Saturdays, from 09:30 to 13:00 and from 15:30 to 19:00 h. (last visit).

-Closed: 2nd June and 8th and 21st September.
+Closed: from 14th January to 31st May and 8th and 21st September.

 Check on discounts.

 Free entry on Monday mornings (without any guide service).

 Visits: Visits commence at Santa María del Naranco and the tickets are collected there.